jpadilla/pyjwt/docs/api.rst

     :param float leeway: a time margin in seconds for the expiration check
     :rtype: dict
     :returns: the JWT claims

+.. class:: PyJWK

+  A class that represents a `JSON Web Key <https://www.rfc-editor.org/rfc/rfc7517>`_.

+  .. method:: __init__(self, jwk_data, algorithm=None)

+    :param dict data:  The decoded JWK data.
+    :param algorithm:  The key algorithm.
+If not specific, the key's ``alg`` will be used.
+    :type algorithm: str or None

+  .. staticmethod:: from_json(data, algorithm=None)

+    :param str data: The JWK data, as a JSON string.
+    :param algorithm:  The key algorithm.
+If not specific, the key's ``alg`` will be used.
+    :type algorithm: str or None

+    :returntype: jwt.PyJWK

+    Create a :class:`jwt.PyJWK` object from a JSON string.

+  .. property:: algorithm_name

+    :type: str

+    The name of the algorithm used by the key.

+  .. property:: Algorithm

+    The ``Algorithm`` class associated with the key.

+  .. property:: key_type

+    :type: str or None

+    The ``kty`` property from the JWK.

+  .. property:: key_id

+    :type: str or None

+    The ``kid`` property from the JWK.

+  .. property:: public_key_use

+    :type: str or None

+    The ``use`` property from the JWK.

 .. module:: jwt.api_jwt